lrydzkowski/Lexica/README.md

 what has just heard.
 - [Only open questions](#only-open-questions) - Application asks open questions about every entry in set.
 For each entry there are at least two questions (the number of questions depends on configuration):
-  - one question about English meaning,
+  - at least one question about English meaning,
-  - one question about meaning in your native language.
+  - at least one question about meaning in your native language.
 - [Full](#full) - Application asks closed and open questions about every entry in set.
 When a closed question is asked then there are presented four possible answers and user has to choose one of them.
 Open questions work in the same way as in the previous mode.
 For each entry there are at least four questions, two closed questions and two open questions (the number of questions depends on configuration):
   - one closed question about English meaning,
   - one closed question about meaning in your native language,
-  - one open question about English meaning,
+  - at least one open question about English meaning,
-  - one open question about meaning in your native language.
+  - at least one open question about meaning in your native language.

 Application uses SQLite database for storing information about user's anwers ([more information](#database)).
+In the future this information will be used for statistics and for creating sets from entries which make an user the biggest troubles.

 Application also uses a configuration file (appsettings.json) in which you can change options connected with running modes ([more information](#configuration)).